Back

 Radiant heaters - the difference between light and dark radiators

-Heating systems as we know them from our private environment work with water, which is heated at a central point, flows through the radiator and thus heats the room.
-Radiant heating systems, on the other hand, do not require a transfer medium such as water, which is heated centrally, but instead generate heating energy directly in or on a radiating component, which projects the heat into the surroundings.
-There are two different types of radiant heaters: Bright radiators and dark radiators.
-Both variants are similar, but have a different mode of operation.
+Heating systems, as we know them from our private homes, work with water that is heated at a central location, flows through the radiator, and thus heats the room.
+Radiant heaters, on the other hand, do not require a transfer medium such as water that is heated centrally, but generate heating energy directly in or on a radiant component that projects the heat into the environment.
+There are now three different types of radiant heaters: light radiators, dark radiators, and the new Fair.AIdH*technology.
+All three variants are similar, but function differently.

 Characteristics of high bay heaters